fbrass/quotes/README.md

 10. Select Run > Run Configurations… > Maven Build > Create New > Name: "HSQLDB", Browse Workspace "select eclipse basedir", Goal: "exec:java", click run.
 11. Select Data Source Explorer > Database Connections > New… HSQLDB
 12. Click next and chose Driver from ~/.m2/…
-13. Select driver settings such as '''jdbc:hsqldb:hsql://localhost/quotes'''
+13. Select driver settings such as `jdbc:hsqldb:hsql://localhost/quotes`
 14. Click OK
-15. Select file from workspace: "src/test/resources/schema-hsqldb.sql", followed by "src/test/resources/data.sql".
+15. Select file from workspace: `src/test/resources/schema-hsqldb.sql`, followed by `src/test/resources/data.sql`.
 16. Chose Run SQL Files via right click one by one.
 17. Select Servers > Tomcat v7 > Start server in debug mode
-18. Browse to http://localhost:8080/quotes and login.
+18. Browse to [http://localhost:8080/quotes](http://localhost:8080/quotes) and login.
-19. Note that registering a new user will not work, because a mail server is required for this to work.
+19. Note that registering a new user will require the use of a mail server: see the section _Mail based registration_ on how to do this.
 20. In Eclipse > Preferences > Google > Web Toolkit > set gwt SDK path, download SDK and unzip.
 21. In Eclipse > Project > Properties > Google > Web Application > 'This project has a WAR directory': 'src/main/webapp'.
 22. In Eclipse > Project > Properties > Google > Web Toolkit: 'Use Google Web Toolkit'.